 This walk is set in the attractive countryside between Thurlby and Bourne.
-Walk two visits Bourne and the surrounding wooded countryside.
-Both walks may be uneven and muddy in places.
+It visits Bourne and the surrounding wooded countryside.
+It may be uneven and muddy in places.

 Five miles (eight kilometres)